leemeichin/blog/posts/can-you-crack-the-code.md

 I'll leave the in-depth explanation of these rules to another post for the sake of brevity, and also because I'm not that much of a Prolog expert.
 These are all used to add meaning to the facts, as with these rules we can now define logic such as _one number is correct but in the wrong position_, and _none of the numbers are correct_.
 We just have to painstakingly mix and match them.

 The next bit is quite long, but this query is where we make the sausage.
-Commentary will be written inline for ease of copy and paste, until I come back and edit this post with a more digestible version. <small>(Note to self: do this)</small>.
+Commentary will be written inline for ease of copy and paste, until I come back and edit this post with a more digestible version.

 ```prolog
 crack_code(Code) :-